data-integrations/wrangler/docs/directives/format-unix-timestamp.md

 # Format UNIX Timestamp

-The `format-unix-timestamp` directive formats a UNIX timestamp as a date.
+The FORMAT-UNIX-TIMESTAMP directive formats a UNIX timestamp as a date.

 ## Syntax